mohamed99akram/FaceDetection/README.md

        [0.6, 0.6, 0.6, 0.4, 0.4]])
 best_f_index = array([3, 4, 0, 0, 0])
 ```
-4. those indecies are the thresholds, repeat for reversed polarity, choose best threshold, polarity and error
+1. those indecies are the thresholds, repeat for reversed polarity, choose best threshold, polarity and error

 </details>

+# accumulative.py
+- same as accumulative.ipynb but:
+  -  uses y = 1 for positive and y = 0 for negative
+  -  weights: positive, sum to 1
+  -  `cat(([], []))` now avoided
+- input: features, weights, labels
+- returns the best feature, threshold, polarity and error
+- subtracts δ from θ: θ = f - δ to avoid the case where θ = f
+- left, right = [0, 1] and [1, 0]: comparison is '!=' instead of '=='
+- ***TODO:*** if ∑w < 0.5, then reverse polarity instead of making 2 for loops
 # feat_desc.ipynb
 This is just a test file for the features_description.py, it compares its output with other implementations of the same features